The-RG-Archive/lifeinvader.com/README.md

 Sometimes the mini profile pic under posts does not disapear when logged off or the picture does not load when logged in

+As a bonus we should add loading animations if the pictures do not load fast like on the original page (files have been archived)

 ## What is from Rockstar Games and what was added by us?
 - All pages inside the "profile" folder are from Rockstar Games **except the example page**.
 It is used to show how you could create your own custom pages and for testing new features.